 Now, it would be overstating matters to say that this problem appears only from a contemporary perspective; there was some recognition of it in the ancient and medieval periods.
 Still, before the advent of the experimental science, the problem was not strongly felt because experience was understood in a different way.
 For one thing, the notion of an experiment—an artificially constructed, single event or series of events designed to test for a predicted outcome—did not exist.
 Moreover, among the scholastic Aristotelians, a single, naturally occurring event could not by itself be regarded as revealing of natural processes, because it might be a “monster”—it might be an event that went against nature rather than being produced by and thus revealing of nature.
 Events as generally experienced, however, were regarded as being revealing of nature, and so they could provide the universal truths needed as premises in the syllogism.
 How was the gap between events as usually experienced—which still amounts to a limited sample of evidence—and the universal claim derived from them bridged?
 It is only from the modern and contemporary perspectives that such a gap exists to be bridged.
 For Aristotle and the medievals, human faculties are so constituted as to be able to apprehend nature, that is, to discern the essences of substances.
 In short, then, because the internal essences that form the content of natural philosophy are real, and because our faculties are so constituted as to apprehend those real essences, natural philosophy can be a science, a domain in which certain, demonstrative knowledge can be had, despite its dependence upon experience.

 The exemplars of scientific knowledge, to be sure, are conceptual disciplines, not only geometry, but also rational theology, the latter being the quintessential science for the medievals.
 Yet for the most part, natural philosophy stands side by side with conceptual disciplines, even into the modern period.
-Bacon, though associated with induction, accepts the demonstrative conception of scientific knowledge, and so does Galileo, who understands the role of his experiments accordingly; their purpose is not to test predictions, but to reveal fundamental principles.
+Bacon, though associated with induction, accepts the demonstrative conception of scientific knowledge, and so does Galileo, who uses experiments to reveal fundamental principles (though also using them in other ways).
 As empirical methods are refined and more widely applied, the belief that natural philosophy can stand under the umbrella of scientia comes under increasing pressure.
-Some thinkers resist the pressure, most notably Descartes, who derives his laws of nature by an a priori reflection upon God's nature, and, placing confidence in these rationalist methods, denies that his third law of nature is undermined by conflicting observations of colliding bodies.
-Yet for the experimentalists themselves, including Locke's mentor, Boyle, observations and experiments are the vehicle to knowledge.
-It is this approach that puts natural philosophy on the path to Hume's problem of induction, and that most influences Locke.
+Some thinkers resist the pressure, most notably Descartes, who derives his laws of nature by an a priori reflection upon God’s nature, and, placing confidence in these rationalist methods, denies that his third law of nature is undermined by conflicting observations of colliding bodies.
+Yet for the experimentalists themselves, including Locke’s mentor, Boyle, observations and experiments are the primary vehicle to knowledge.
+(It should be noted, however, that most advocates of experimentalism did not consider speculation wholly illegitimate, instead insisting that it be delayed until considerable experimental and observational evidence had been amassed; see Anstey (2011, pp. 4,5).)
+It is this approach that puts natural philosophy on the path to Hume’s problem of induction, and that most influences Locke.

 As indicated earlier, scientia serves as the backdrop against which Locke develops the conception of the knowledge that is possible in natural philosophy for human beings.
 Having retained the ideal of scientia, as exemplified by geometry, yet having also absorbed the import of Boyle’s experimental method, Locke is driven to his characteristic pessimism about the kind and extent of knowledge possible for us in natural philosophy.
 “The meanest, and most obvious Things that come in our way, have dark sides, that the quickest Sight cannot penetrate into” (E IV.iii.22, p.
 553).
 Due to the weakness of our faculties, Locke suspects, “natural Philosophy is not capable of being made a Science.”
 (E IV.xii.10, p.
 645).
 This section considers Locke’s general notion of scientia, what would be required for scientia in natural philosophy, and the obstacles that prevent human beings from attaining scientia in natural philosophy.